zeffii/Precursor/README.md

 #### Testing
 You should test if the addition you make to the `prototyper.json` results in a valid json file before attempting to run the extension.
 Use something like [jsonlint.com](http://jsonlint.com/) if you aren't sure.

+#### Possible issues
+The regex will contain at least one match group `( )`, but shouldn't use nested matches.
+Each set of `( )` will correspond to their numbered counterpart in the `line` property of the pattern.
+For example `^(\\S+):(\\w+)$` will match 2 parts of the input string, the can be accessed for the rewrite by using `{0}` and `{1}`.

+In the case of no matches, there are a few potential reasons:

+- the regex should be move up in the `prototyper.json` because likely some other regex is catching the content of the line.
+- the regex is not valid for the content of the line.

+The current level of indentation is detected and used to make sure the rewrite happens where expected.

+#### Comments?
+Please use the issue tracker, i'll respond when time permits.